Newborn Sleep Patterns

 Swaddling means wrapping newborn babies snugly in a blanket to keep their arms and

 legs from flailing.
-This can make a baby feel safe and help him or her fall asleep.
+This can make a baby feel safe and help them fall asleep.
+You

 But don’t use swaddling if your baby is 2 months or older, or if your baby can roll

-over on his or her own.
-Swaddling may raise the risk for SIDS (sudden infant death
+over on their own.
+Swaddling may raise the risk for SIDS (sudden infant death syndrome)

-syndrome) if the swaddled baby rolls onto his or her stomach.
+if the swaddled baby rolls onto their stomach.

-When you swaddle, give your baby enough room to move his or her hips and legs.
-The
+When you swaddle, give your baby enough room to move their hips and legs.
+The legs

-legs should be able to bend up and out at the hips.
-Don’t place your baby’s legs so
+should be able to bend up and out at the hips.
+Don’t place your baby’s legs so that

 won’t grow and develop correctly.
 This can cause a problem called hip dysplasia and